ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 Bernard Gutmann - ON Semiconductor Corp.

 Thanks, Chris.
 So, we believe our normal blended seasonality for the fourth quarter is in that 2% to 4%, so approximately 3%, which we believe that our guidance matches that normal seasonality.
 Fairchild had a more pronounced seasonality than ON, but the combined blended average is that approximately 3%.
-For Q1, we look in that range zero of 2% down.
+For Q1, we look in that range of zero of 2% down.

 Chris Caso - Raymond James & Associates, Inc.